elegant-scipy/elegant-scipy/markdown/ch7.markdown

     ax.set_title(name)
 ```

-Let's double check that aligning things with the MSE won't work.
-First, let's
-check that the alignment indeed needs to be fine-tuned between the three
+First, we verify that the alignment indeed needs to be fine-tuned between the
-channels:
+three channels:

 ```python
 blue, green, red = channels